Successful businesses run on procedures that enhance efficiency and productivity — while minimizing time investment.

 In this article, we’ll talk about step-by-step procedures, why you need them and how you can begin creating them to set solid frameworks that pave the path toward organizational efficiency and success.

 A procedure is a set of instructions that tell a person how to perform a task by breaking it into smaller, actionable steps.
-One of the most common examples of a procedure is a Standard Operating Procedure that details how to approach and perform a specific for consistency.
+While there are a lot of examples of procedures in business, one of the most common examples of a procedure is a Standard Operating Procedure that details how to approach and perform a specific for consistency.